 Teaching Philosophy

 As an educator and theatre artist, my teaching is grounded in equity, engagement, and creative exploration.
-Drawing from experiences across traditional and non-traditional learning environments, I aim to foster student autonomy, critical thinking, and personal growth.
-I believe, as adrienne maree brown writes, “What we pay attention to grows.”
-This principle guides my practice by centering or paying attention to students' strengths, questions, interests, and identities, and cultivating from a place of care and possibility.
+Drawing from experiences across traditional and non-traditional learning environments, I aim to create spaces where students’ own strengths, questions, and identities are seen and valued.
+I hold adrienne maree brown’s reminder that “what we pay attention to grows” as central to my practice, and I seek to nurture what is already present while opening pathways for discovery and connection.

-I am committed to co-creating inclusive environments where students feel safe to explore, ask questions, and take creative risks, whether in face-to-face, hybrid, or virtual settings.
-My pedagogy draws from various interdisciplinary methods, including arts integration, drama-based instruction, object-based learning, black feminist thought, and technology-enhanced approaches.
-These strategies help me adapt to diverse learning styles while encouraging active participation and collaboration.
+I am committed to co-creating inclusive environments where participants feel safe to ask questions, share perspectives, and take creative risks, whether in face-to-face, hybrid, or virtual settings.
+My pedagogy draws from a range of interdisciplinary methods, including arts integration, drama-based instruction, object-based learning, Black feminist thought, and technology-enhanced approaches.
+These strategies help me adapt to diverse ways of knowing while encouraging active participation and collaboration.

 Works Cited